-Under the Insurance Act, the Company is registered as a Class 4 insurer and is required to maintain minimum statutory capital and surplus equal to the greater of a minimum solvency margin and the enhanced capital requirement as determined by the Bermuda Monetary Authority ("BMA").
+Under the Insurance Act, Somers Re, the Company's reinsurance subsidiary, is registered as a Class 4 insurer and is required to maintain minimum statutory capital and surplus equal to the greater of a minimum solvency margin and the enhanced capital requirement as determined by the Bermuda Monetary Authority ("BMA").

 The enhanced capital requirement is calculated based on the BSCR Model, a risk-based model that takes into account the risk characteristics of different aspects of the Company's business.
-At December 31, 2021 and 2020, all such requirements were met.
+At December 31, 2022 and 2021, all such requirements were met.

 The ability to pay dividends is limited under Bermuda laws and regulations.
 Under the Insurance Act, Somers Re is restricted with respect to the payment of dividends.
 Somers Re is prohibited from declaring or paying in any financial year dividends of more than 25% of its total statutory capital and surplus (as shown on its previous financial year's statutory balance sheet) unless it files, at least 7 days before payment of such dividends, with the BMA, an affidavit stating that it will continue to meet the required margins following the declaration of those dividends.
-Accordingly, Somers Re can pay dividends or return capital of approximately \$292.8 million during 2022 without providing an affidavit to the BMA.
+Accordingly, Somers Re can pay dividends or return capital of approximately \$127.2 million during 2023 without providing an affidavit to the BMA.